The Duffield Family Foundation (Maddie's Fund)

 Board Chair & Executive Leadership: Amy Zeifang, daughter of founders Dave and Cheryl Duffield, serves as Chair of the Board and is part of the Executive Leadership Team.
 She brings business expertise from her work with Workday and PeopleSoft.

-Executive Leadership Team: Amy Zeifang, Dr. Laurie Peek, and Mary Ippoliti-Smith comprise the current leadership team, named following the retirement of Rich Avanzino, who served as the foundation's first executive director and president for many years.
+Executive Leadership Team: Amy Zeifang, Dr Laurie Peek, and Mary Ippoliti-Smith comprise the current leadership team, named following the retirement of Rich Avanzino, who served as the foundation's first executive director and president for many years.

 Founders: Dave Duffield (co-founder of PeopleSoft and Workday) and Cheryl Duffield established the foundation in 1994 and have endowed it with over $300 million.

-Quote from Leadership: Amy Zeifang (September 2024): "We are committed to nurturing the bond between pets and people, supporting the organizations and individuals that carry out this invaluable work and championing the accomplishments of others.
+Quote from Leadership: Amy Zeifang (September 2024): "We are committed to nurturing the bond between pets and people, supporting the organisations and individuals that carry out this invaluable work and championing the accomplishments of others.
 We can't wait to see where the next 30 years take us."

 On AlignCare partnership: "AlignCare's mission to improve access to veterinary care, especially for those with limited means, is profoundly meaningful for families throughout our country."